NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.technical.md

 this feature is used in practice.
 PyPI uses this duration ([source](https://docs.pypi.org/trusted-publishers/)).
 Also, 15 minutes will support about 99% of push sessions on NuGet.org.
 For the sake of this analysis, a push session is a sequence of push operations from a distinct package owner set, where the pushes are no more than 5 minutes apart.
 Below is a table of push sessions of various durations.
-The difference between 15 minute and 1 hour API key life givens less than 1% of additional coverage.
+The difference between 15 minute and 1 hour API key life gives less than 1% of additional coverage.

 <!--